UnityRPG/4-Finished-Demo/README.md

 3. Make energy and special abilities self contained
 4. How to write an alternative getter format in C#.

 ### 16 Eliminate A Struct And Interface
 1. Remove the `AbilityUseParams` struct
 2. Eliminate the `IDamageable` interface

+### 17 Using Optional Parameters In C#
+1. Review our code to ensure we "own" it
+2. Get special abilities working again
+3. Use an optional parameter in C#
+4. Setup an out of energy SFX.